 If you clicked on Image Library and then Upload Images to add your images to your account, the images will be Unassigned.
 This means that they haven't been added to a project yet.
 Images must be assigned to a project before they are available to use in an application.
 Please click on "Add New Project" and fill out the information about the artwork.
 Click Save Changes.
 Now that your project has been added, you can assign images to it.
 In order to do this, please click on View Unassigned Images.
 Here you will see a list of all of your images which aren't assigned to a project.
 Next to each image, you will see a drop down menu which lists all of the projects in your Image Library.
 Select the project you want to assign the image(s) to and when you're finished click Assign Images.

 Resume Builder is a line-by-line method of resume entry.
 It may seem tedious at first, but once the information is in, Resume Builder helps you quickly format a resume based on a call's requirements.
 Some arts administrators want a short, one-page resume, others allow for two or even three pages, still others want to see it all.
 With Resume Builder, after just a few mouse clicks and your resume will be ready for output; no more word processing headaches!

 What is the Letter of Interest Composer?

 The Letter of Interest Composer is a segment-based input method for writing you letter of interest.
 Generally speaking, your various letters of interest will have a lot of content in common with each other.
-With the LOI Composer you can input default paragraphs or sentences to have on hand when writing you letter of interest for a call.
-You simply choose what default text segments you'd like to add to your letter, and then you can edit your letter to include call relevant text before submission.
+With the LOI Composer you can input default paragraphs or sentences to have on hand when writing your letter of interest for a call.
+You simply choose what default text segments you'd like to add to your letter, and then you can edit your letter to include call-specific text before submission.

 What is a Folio?